Autocar India

 The policy proposal comes at a time when the electric two-wheeler market in India is seeing significant growth, with multiple manufacturers offering a range of electric scooters and motorcycles.
 However, electric two-wheelers currently represent a small fraction of overall two-wheeler sales in the country.

 If implemented, the policy could accelerate the adoption of electric two-wheelers in Delhi and potentially influence similar policies in other major cities across India.
-The success of such a policy would depend on factors including charging infrastructure availability, affordability of electric two-wheelers, and consumer acceptance.
+The success of such a policy would depend on factors including charging infrastructure availability, the affordability of electric two-wheelers, and consumer acceptance.

 Mukul Yudhveer Singh and Ketan Thakkar